 Instead of competing with platforms like TikTok or Instagram, the idea was to create something that integrates with them.
 Kinda like CapCut made editing videos more fun than the regular video editing that Tiktok offers.
 Artists wouldn’t need to build a new following from scratch.
 Instead, they could connect their existing social media accounts like TikTok, YouTube, and Instagram and focus on just the live stream performances.
 This made the product feel more like a helpful extension, not a rival.

-With the new concept in place, we decided to build a super high fidelity prototype in Figma, so it could be used as a proof of concept at investor pitches.
+With the new concept in place, we decided to build a prototype in Figma, so it could be used as a proof of concept at investor pitches.
+The quality and functionality of the prototype should be already very close to the final product, so it could be used once an investor was found.

 I designed a high-fidelity prototype in Figma that looked and felt like a real product.
 It helped the client clearly communicate the idea to investors — not just with words, but through a fully clickable, visually polished experience.

-The user experience was built around patterns people already know from apps like TikTok and Instagram.
-This made it easy for new users to understand how the app works right away — reducing friction and speeding up onboarding.
+The user experience was built around patterns people already know from apps like TikTok, Instagram and Spotify.
+This made it easy for new users to understand how the app works right away, reducing friction and speeding up onboarding.

 The prototype wasn’t just for show - it was built with real-world implementation in mind.
 All components were organised, labeled, and structured for a smooth handoff to developers once funding was secured.